courselabs/project-cicd/README.md

 ## Part 2 - Application Modelling

 We've made a good start - all the components are packaged into container images now.
 Your next job is to get it running in Docker Compose so Widgetario can see how it works in a test environment.
-You should be able to run the app with a single command and browse to the site on your local machine.
+You should be able to run the app and browse to the site on your local machine.

-The Compose definition should also include all the build details, so we can build all the images with a single `docker-compose` command.
+Your Compose definition should also include all the build details, so you can build all the images with a single `docker-compose` command.
 Remember the Compose syntax lets you inject environment variables into values (like image names) which will be useful when we go on to build with Jenkins.

 You should put your Compose file(s) in the `project/compose` folder.
 When you're done you should be able to browse to http://localhost:8080 and see this: